Gradle¶

 - Add

-property to specify logical prefix where other similar projects reside (like thegroupId
+groupproperty to specify logical prefix where other similar projects reside (like thegroupIdin a Mavenpom.xmlfile) - Add

 Read more on gradle scripting here.